 The Group operates internationally and a major portion of the business is transacted in several currencies and consequently the Group is exposed to foreign exchange risk through its sales and services in the United States and elsewhere, and purchases from overseas suppliers in various foreign currencies.
 The Group holds derivative financial instruments such as foreign exchange forward and option contracts to mitigate the risk of changes in exchange rates on foreign currency exposures.
-The exchange rate between the rupee and foreign currencies has changed substantially in recent years and may fluctuate substantially in the future.
-Consequently, the results of the Group's operations are adversely affected as the Indian rupee appreciates / depreciates against these currencies.
+The exchange rates on foreign currency exposures.
+The exchange rate of the Group's operations are adversely affected as the Indian rupee appreciates / depreciates against these currencies.

-The following table analyses foreign currency risk from financial instruments as of December 31, 2016:
+The following table analyses foreign currency risk from financial instruments as of March 31, 2017: